jxeeno/aust-govt-covid19-vaccine-pdf/README.md

-# Australian Government COVID-19 Vaccination Statistics PDF Parser
+# Australian COVID-19 Vaccination Stats Data

-This repository is a mess of code which takes in the PDF file published by the Federal Department of Health (https://www.health.gov.au/resources/collections/covid-19-vaccine-rollout-updates) and converts it into machine-readable statistics.
+This repository is a mess of code which:

+1. Takes in the PDF file published by the Federal Department of Health (https://www.health.gov.au/resources/collections/covid-19-vaccine-rollout-updates)
+2. Converts it into machine-readable statistics (JSON and CSV files)
+3. Publishes data files via Github Actions and Github Pages

+## Direct access to data

-The data is also available pre-generated at the following locations:
+The data is also available at the following locations:

 * **CSV (all):** https://vaccinedata.covid19nearme.com.au/data/all.csv
 * **JSON (all):** https://vaccinedata.covid19nearme.com.au/data/all.json
-* **Raw JSON data (index):** https://vaccinedata.covid19nearme.com.au/data/publications.json</a></li>
+* **Raw JSON data (index):** https://vaccinedata.covid19nearme.com.au/data/publications.json

+The data files above are updated every 5 minutes and published via Github Pages.
+The data is also available via this git repo in under `docs/data`.

 Documentation for these data files will come in due course.

-## To run
+## To run yourself

+You can also run this code yourself.
 You'll need:

-* Yarn (or NPM)
+* Yarn (or NPM) to install JS dependencies
 * Node (not sure what version but I'm running v12.x)

 ```bash